Play dough? Year 6? Year 9? ABSOLUTELY!

 Play dough is often a key tool in all kinds of therapy.
 Simply squishing, rolling, twisting play dough can help children and adults to relax, focus, de-stress or help use up energy as a ‘fidget tool’.
 Play dough can take away anger with smashing and throwing actions as well as help children explore their creativity through model-making or storytelling.
 It’s also a sensory experience and those twists, turns, cuts, thumps, stretches of the dough can help to develop certain muscles that aid writing and other motor skills.

-Check out our other play dough activities SOON.
+Check out our other dough-BASED activities.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.